 - Check-in with the Coordinator during the semester.

-- Remember you will need to renew your Accommodation Agreement for your next semester, and obtain new accommodation letters.
+- Remember: you will need to renew your Accommodation Agreement for your next semester, and obtain new accommodation letters at the start of each semester.

 Guidelines for Documentation